The Best Excursions and Tours Along Italy’s Coast

 Find it in: Naples, Italy

-7. Tuscan Farmhouse Experience: Culinary Delights In Florence And Pisa
+7. Tuscan Farmhouse Experience: Culinary Delights in Florence and Pisa

 What: Tour the family-run Martelli pasta factory, where they’ve been making four shapes of pasta since 1920.
 You’ll learn to make authentic Italian pasta in the kitchen of a countryside wine estate.